Keshob11/Traditional_fashion_hotel_booking_website/README.md

-# 🌿 Saasvat – One Step Closer to Nature
+# 🌿 Saasvat – One Step Close to Nature

 *Saasvat* is a beautifully crafted frontend website built using *HTML, **CSS, and **JavaScript, inspired by the serene and cultural vibe of **Shantiniketan*.
 It offers an immersive experience to explore and connect with the roots of nature, tradition, and art.